 There are a few different factors that go into deciding whether or not you want to commit to a treatment like Botox.
 (Will it hurt?
-Can I go back to work the next day?
+How much does it cost?
 Will I still be able to move my eyebrows?)
-One of the number-one things to consider: How long the results will actually last.
+Another thing to consider: How long will the results last?

 According to Tracy Evans, a board-certified dermatologist and medical director at Pacific Skin and Cosmetic Dermatology in San Francisco, "Botox lasts approximately three and half to four months, on average.
 Few people will have a small lasting effect after the four month mark."

 Which begs the question: What are some factors that can cause it to wear off faster?
 And conversely, how can you extend the results?